-3.3.3 Setting Overcurrent Level
+3.3.4 Setting Overcurrent Level

-The over-current fault signal is connected to the eTPU output disable pin (LETPUODIS) that handles eTPU hardware faults, along with the proper eTPU configuration.
-This connection is part of M523xEVB.
-In order to enable handling of the fault by software, the fault signal, available on the LETPUODIS pin, must be connected to eTPU channel 4, which runs the GPIO function and generates an interrupt request to the CPU in the case of a fault.
-This connection must be done manually.
-Connect pin 6 (LETPUODIS) with pin 16 (ETPUCH4) on the eTPU header (see Figure 9).
+The over-current fault signal is connected to the eMIOS Output Disable Input pin (eMIOS 10) that enables, together with a proper eTPU configuration, handling the fault by eTPU hardware.
+This connection is part of the MPC5554.
+In order to enable handling the fault also by a software, the fault signal, available on eMIOS 10 pin generates interrupt request to the CPU in case of a fault.

-The over-current level is set by trimmer R41 on M523xEVB (see Figure 10).
-Reference 3 describes what voltage the trimmer defines for the over-current comparator.
-Follow the steps below to set up the over-current level properly without measuring the voltage:
+The over-current level is set by the trimmer R24 (I_SEN) on the Interface Board with UNI-3 (see Figure 10).
+Reference 4 describes what voltage must the trimmer define for the over-current comparator.
+Do the following steps in order to set up the over-current level properly without measuring the voltage:

-- 1. Connect all system parts according to Figure 6, connect pin 16 with pin 40 on the eTPU header.
-Now the over-current interrupt is disabled.
-The over-current fault is handled by hardware only. - 2.
+- 1. Connect all system parts according to Figure 6. - 2.
 Download and start the application. - 3.
-Turn the ON/OFF switch ON.
-Using the up and down buttons, set the required speed to the maximum. - 4.
-Adjust the R41 trimmer.
+Turn ON/OFF switch ON.
+Using Up and Down buttons set the required speed to the maximum. - 4.
+Adjust the R24 trimmer.
 You can find a level from which the red LED starts to light and the motor speed starts to be limited.
 Set the trimmer level somewhat higher, so that the motor can run at the maximum speed. - 5.
-Turn the ON/OFF switch OFF.
+Turn the ON/OFF switch OFF. - 6.
+Turn ON/OFF switch ON.
+Using Up and Down buttons set the required speed to the maximum. - 7.
+If the application goes to the fault state during the acceleration, adjust the R24 trimmer level somewhat higher, so that the motor can get to the maximum speed.